Dylan Crowe: Club career

 Crowe joined Ipswich Town's academy at the age of 12.
 He signed as a full-time scholar in 2017.
 Crowe signed his first professional contract with Ipswich in July 2019, signing a three-year contract.

 He made his debut on 10 November 2020 in a 2–0 EFL Trophy defeat to Crawley Town.

 Dylan signed for Leiston on loan.

 Crowe was released by the club at the end of the 2021–22 season.

 On 30 June 2022, following his release from Ipswich, Crowe signed for National League club Torquay United.
+In September 2023, he joined Havant & Waterlooville on loan.

+On 12 January 2024, it was announced he had left National League South side Torquay United to join King's Lynn Town on a permanent deal.
+He made his debut the following day, coming off the bench in a 2–2 away draw to Buxton in the National League North.

+On 28 June 2025, Crowe joined National League side FC Halifax Town, following manager Adam Lakeland from the Linnets.

 International career

 He has represented England at under-15, under-16, under-17 and under-18 levels.